nop0x07bc/bapl-class-language/report/README.md

 }

 ```
-This program will fail to compile, since fac is not know at the moment the lambda is being constructed.
+This program will fail to compile, since `fac` is not know at the moment the lambda is being constructed.
 We cannot refer
 to `fac` inside the closure.
 Even if we try to remedy this by first defining the variable `fac` as `null` and then
 setting it to the lambda expression it will fail (with the current implementation of the compiler) since the _value_ of
-the _free_ variable `fac` that will be copied into the closure is at the time of copyign `null`!
+the _free_ variable `fac` that will be copied into the closure is at the time of copying `null`!

 However if we transform the above expression as such